 We will take into account the needs of the applicant to what type, size of property and area they wish to move to.
 We will offer the applicant one reasonable offer as an Exceptional Circumstance.
 However, the applicant can appeal if they felt that this offer did not meet their requirements.
-Any appeal will be in the first instance to the Housing Services Manager as soon as possible after the offer was made.
-Applicants who are dissatisfied with the decision of the Housing Services Manager may seek redress through the Association's Complaints Procedure.
+Any appeal will be in the first instance referred to the Senior Housing Services Officer and in their absence the Director of Housing Services, as soon as possible after the offer was made.
+Applicants who are dissatisfied with the decision of the Senior Housing Services Officer may seek redress through the Association's Complaints Procedure.

-Any allocation that is to be made as an Exceptional Circumstance will be recommended by the Housing Services Manager to the Chief Executive for approval and then homologated by the Customer Services Committee thereafter.
+Any allocation that is to be made as an Exceptional Circumstance will be recommended by the Director of Housing Services to the Chief Executive for approval and then homologated by the Customer Services Committee thereafter.